celo-org/docs/blog/10-12-2022-How to build a Bookshop-Marketplace-Dapp/How to build a Bookshop Marketplace Dapp.md

 ---
-title: How to Build a Bookshop Marketplace Dapp
+title: How to build a Bookshop Marketplace Dapp on Celo Blockchain
 description: Learn how to build a bookshop marketplace platform on celo blockchain
 authors:
 - name: Tevin Isaac